Woman pointing at piggy bank in her hand symbolizing managing money with title loans

 2. Mindful Spending

-If you truly wish to learn how to be smart with money, the first thing you need to learn is how to spend money wisely.
-Sure, you could put $200 for groceries in your weekly budget, but should you?
+If you truly wish to learn how to be smart with money, the first thing you should learn is how to spend money wisely.
+Sure, you could put $200 for groceries in your weekly budget, but do you need to?

 Being smart with money means spending only as much as you can get away with – even if you can afford to spend more.